-- \square 22) For maximum strength, we recommend using SIG Epoxy Glue for joining the wing panels in this step. - a) Trial fit both wing panels together, without glue, on the plywood wing joiner to familiarize yourself with the assembly.
-Then take back apart. - b) Mix up an small amount of epoxy glue.
+- ☐ 1) For maximum strength, we recommend using SIG Epoxy Glue for joining the wing panels in this step. - a) Trial fit both wing panels together, without glue, on the plywood wing joiner to familiarize yourself with the assembly.
+Then, take back apart. - b) Mix up a small amount of epoxy glue.
 Use a wire or stick to quickly coat the inside of the wing joiner slot in the end of the right wing panel.
-Also coat the right half of the plywood wing joiner with glue.
+Also, coat the right half of the plywood wing joiner with glue.
 Push the plywood wing joiner all the way into the slot in the right wing panel.
 Hold the wing joiner in place until the glue dries, wiping off any excess glue that oozes out of the joint.

-c) Mix up a larger batch of epoxy glue.
-Use a wire or stick to coat the inside of the slot in the end of the left wing panel with glue.
-Also coat the stub of the plywood wing joiner that is sticking out of the right wing panel, and the bare wood end ribs of both wing panels.
-Then put the wing panels together.
+the inside of the slot in the end of the left wing panel with glue.
+Also, coat the stub of the plywood wing joiner, that is sticking out of the right wing panel, and the bare wood end ribs of both wing panels.
+Then, put the wing panels together.
 Squeeze the panels tightly together, aligning the leading and trailing edges of the wing panels with each other.
 Wipe off any excess glue that oozes out of the joint with a paper towel soaked in rubbing alcohol.
 Hold or tape the wing panels in proper position until dry.

-Note: If possible, get someone to help you with this step.
+NOTE: If possible, get someone to help you with this step.
 An extra set of hands makes the job much easier.
 While one person holds the two wing panels together in correct alignment, the other person can clean off the excess glue and tape the wing panels tightly together.

-□ 2) Optional Step: A 3/8" wide strip of white covering material is supplied to cover the center joint of the wing panels.
-Remove the clear backing from the covering, and then iron the strip in place.
+☐ 2) Optional Step: A 3/8" wide strip of white covering material is supplied to cover the center joint of the wing panels.
+Remove the clear backing from the covering, and then, iron the strip in place.
 This covering strip has no structural purpose, it simply gives the wing a more finished look.

-□ 3) Test fit the assembled wing onto the fuselage.
-The plywood tab that sticks out from the center leading edge of the wing, fits into a cutout in the front fuselage former.
-Make sure the wing slides all the way forward, snug against the back of the fuselage former.
-At the rear, align the wing with the fuselage, and then use the two 4-40 x 1" nylon wing bolts to secure the wing in place on the fuselage.
+3) Test fit the assembled wing onto the fuselage.
+The plywood tab that sticks out from the center leading edge of the wing fits into a cutout in the front fuselage former.
+Make sure the wing slides the entire way forward, snug against the back of the fuselage former.
+At the rear, align the wing with the fuselage, and then, use the two 4-40 x 1" nylon wing bolts to secure the wing in place on the fuselage.
 After checking the fit, remove the wing for the next step.